Grokzen/pykwalify/docs/Validation Rules.md

 ## regex;(regex-pattern) or re;(regex-pattern)

+Only applies to *map*.
 This is only implemented in *map* where a key inside the mapping keyword can implement this `regex;(regex-pattern)` pattern and all keys will be matched against the pattern.

 Please note that the regex should be wrapped with `( )` and these parentheses will be removed at runtime.

-If a match is found then it will parsed the subrules on that key.
+If a match is found then it will be parsed against the subrules on that key.
 A single key can be matched against multiple regex rules and the normal map rules.

-When defining a regex, `matching-rule` should always be set to configure the behaviour when using multiple regexes.
+When defining a regex key, `matching-rule` should also be set to configure the behaviour when using multiple regexes.

 #### Example: